-Leilani Clark (she/her/hers) joined LandPaths in August 2018 after discovering the organization through Bayer Farm.
-As Communications Lead, she manages LandPaths’ website and social media, writes e-newsletters, blog posts, and press releases, facilitates the Communications Team, and builds the overall communications strategy and vision.
+Leilani Clark Law (she/they) joined LandPaths in August 2018 after discovering the organization through Bayer Farm.
+As Communications Lead, Leilani manages LandPaths’ website and social media, writes e-newsletters, blog posts, and press releases, facilitates the Communications Team, and builds the overall communications strategy and vision.

-She lives in West Santa Rosa and enjoys riding bikes, planting seeds, ice cream, reading, dance parties, Alice Coltrane, and camping with her family.
-She is the proud mom of a bilingual second grader at Cesar Chavez Language Academy, a dual Spanish/English immersion school in Roseland.
+Leilani lives in downtown Santa Rosa and enjoys bicycling, lazy gardening, reading, listening to music, watching films, eating good food, and being in nature, especially near the ocean, with family and friends.
+They are a proud mom of a fifth grader at Cesar Chavez Language Academy, a dual Spanish/English immersion school in Roseland.